Ianis Hagi

-Hagi made his professional debut for Viitorul Constanța at age 16, after having trained at the academy of his father Gheorghe.
+Hagi made his professional debut for Viitorul Constanța at age 16, after having trained at the academy of his father Gheorghe, the joint all-time leading goalscorer of Romania.
 He moved abroad for the first time in 2016 to Italian side Fiorentina, but only played two Serie A matches.
 Hagi returned to Viitorul one and a half years later and won the Cupa României, before leaving again in 2019 for Belgian team Genk.
-In January 2020, he joined Rangers on an initial loan which was later made permanent, and aided them to win the league the following season.
+In January 2020, he joined Rangers on an initial loan which was later made permanent, and aided them to win the league title the following season.

 Internationally, Hagi earned his first full cap for Romania in a 3–0 UEFA Nations League win over Lithuania in November 2018.
-The following year, he represented the under-21 side in the European Championship, scoring twice before they were eliminated in the semi-finals.
+He was selected in Romania's squad for UEFA Euro 2024, where they managed to win their group and reach the round of 16.

 Club career

 Early career

-Hagi was born in Istanbul, Turkey, where his father Gheorghe was playing for Galatasaray.
+Ianis Hagi was born on 22 October 1998 in Istanbul, Turkey, where his father Gheorghe was playing for Galatasaray.
 He joined his namesake Gheorghe Hagi football academy in 2009, and made his Liga I debut for Viitorul Constanța at the age of 16 on 5 December 2014.
-He came on as a last-minute substitute for Silviu Pană in a 1–2 home defeat to FC Botoșani.
+He came on as a last-minute substitute for Silviu Pană in a 2–1 home defeat to FC Botoșani.

 On 29 May 2015, Hagi scored his first goal as a senior, contributing to a 4–4 draw against the same opponent while also acting as a starter for the first time.
 In June, he gained team captaincy.
 Hagi scored his second league goal against ACS Poli Timișoara, in a 4–0 home win on 21 August 2015, a few days after having missed a penalty against Concordia Chiajna.
 In October, he was named by The Guardian as one of the 50 best young footballers in the world born in 1998.